utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-overview.md

 ## Capturing and syncing cookies

-Along with capturing requests, Postman can capture cookies during a proxy or Interceptor debug session.
+Along with capturing requests, Postman can capture cookies during a proxy or Interceptor session.
 You can manually add any captured cookies to the [Postman cookie jar](/docs/sending-requests/cookies/) and use them when sending requests from Postman.

 Postman's built-in proxy and Interceptor also support continuous cookie syncing.
 Once enabled, all captured cookies for the domains you specify are automatically synced to the Postman cookie jar.